A Brief Guide To Assay Technology For Efficient Drug Discovery -- Part 1

 By far the most broadly recognized compendium is the Assay Guidance Manual, a continuously updated eBook.
 It came to life as a Lilly effort to compile the tribal knowledge within its therapeutic project team silos, then rapidly evolved to provide guidelines for measurements of new and known molecular entities written by consensus among scientists in academic, non-profit, government and industrial research laboratories.
 NIH/NCATS has also been a motive force here.
 The full spectrum of applications to support SAR is covered, whether target or phenotype driven.
 These include biochemical, functional and, now more so, all the cell imaging modalities, including microscopy, that integrate into machine learning (AI) assisted discovery aids.
 The 2017 "what's new" list, for example, handily illustrates the scope and breadth of authorship in this indispensable publication.

-For an encyclopedic but, less editorially guided view of assay diversity both the ChEMBL and PubChem's BioAssay databases are public repositories that cover 500,000 plus assay protocols searchable by concept, target, or molecular structure of expected drug-like structures.
-The features of PubChem BioAssay appear to dominate interest, as reviewed recently (O/A) in the SLAS Discovery journal.
-Both resources do a creditable job of breaking out assays into logical classification trees, although the PubChem BioAssay architecture offers a more succinct capture of the relevant information about assay types.
-This latter task is also accomplished in the SLAS LabAutopedia and, even more thoroughly, in the BioAssay Ontology (BAO) and BioAssay Research Database (BARD) portals.
+For an encyclopedic but, less editorially guided view of assay diversity both the and 's BioAssay databases are public repositories that cover 500,000 plus assay protocols searchable by concept, target, or molecular structure of expected drug-like structures.
+The features of PubChem BioAssay appear to dominate interest, as (O/A) in the SLAS journal.
+Both resources do a creditable job of breaking out assays into logical classification trees, although the PubChem BioAssay architecture offers a more succinct information about assay types.
+This latter task is also accomplished in the and, even more thoroughly, in the (BAO) and (BARD) portals.

 Share: Share in LinkedIn Share in Reddit Share in X Share in Hacker News Share in Facebook Send by email